sumit31raj/airport-app/README.md

 We'd love to hear your thoughts on some of these questions.
 Please don't spend more than a minute or two on each question.

+ - What are some edge cases you would take care of before shipping this to production?
+ - How would you scale this to handle high amounts of traffic?
+ - What's important for you to work well in a fully remote team?

 ## Deliverables

-- Invite @ffiller, @pieterbeulque, and @marcqualie to a GitHub repo with your completed project
+- Invite [@ffiller](https://github.com/ffiller), [@pieterbeulque](https://github.com/pieterbeulque), and [@marcqualie](https://github.com/marcqualie) to a GitHub repo with your completed project
 - A video of your screen recording (unlisted YouTube video, Loom, … anything works)
 - Answers to the questions above can be either in the video or written down in the README of your repo